 41. Blunt Bob Haircut

 A blunt cut is a haircut that is created without any layers.
 Instead, it is cut straight across and looks sleek and effortlessly cool.
-The blunt cut is best with straight hair but will complement different hair lengths and styles, including on short hair for a cute and stylish bob haircut.
+The blunt cut is best with straight hair but will complement different hair lengths and styles, including short hair, for a cute and stylish bob haircut.
 This look is gorgeous, low-maintenance, and will show off your little one’s features.

 42. Classic Pixie Cut